dlphillips/sequelizedBurger/README.md

 ### Installing

-To load all required NPM packages, in your terminal window, navigate to the new folder and run
+To load all required NPM packages, navigate to the new folder in your terminal window and run

 ```
 npm install
 ```

-Within the the db folder, you will find 'schema.sql' to create the database and table as well as 'seeds.sql' that contains a few sample records to get you started... if you like.
+You will need to create a MySQL database called 'burgers_db'.
+Within the the db folder, you will find 'schema.sql' to create the database & table.
+If you wish, 'seeds.sql' contains a few sample records to get you started.

-To start Express, in your terminal window run
+To start Express web server, in your terminal window run

 ```
 node server